muzammilvmx/setup_bevm.sh/README.md

 <h1>Readme</h1>
-Cipher_Airdrop is trying to help those who doesn't have knowledge about coding or Linux, So with below guide you will be able to run this and
-Setup your BEVM Node with one click Only👏😒
+Cipher_Airdrop aims to assist individuals without coding or Linux expertise.
+Follow the guide below for a one-click setup of your BEVM Node.👏😒

 🌟NODE GUIDE🌟<br>
 Step 1: Connect to Your VPS